juju/juju-gui/docs/continuous-integration.rst

 Crosshatch background won't hide in Chrome
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 After the unit tests have logged us out the handle_login() method logs us back
 in in every browser except Chrome.
-In chrome any attempts to set a style on the
+In Chrome any attempts to set a style on the
 crosshatch background results in only the `style` tag being added to the
 element.
 Right now we are destroying that crosshatch node before we attempt to
 log in to allow the tests to continue successfully.